 For the Marinade: Put the pork in a roasting pan.
 Combine the Worcestershire sauce, hot sauce and some granulated garlic, salt and pepper in a small bowl.
 Pour the marinade over the pork and massage it into the meat.
 Cover and refrigerate for 1 hour.

 Preheat the oven to 350 degrees F.

-After marinating, put the covered roasting pan in the oven and roast for 1 hour while preparing the salsa.
+Transfer the roasting pan to the oven and roast, covered, for 1 hour.

 Add the Italian dressing and blend thoroughly.

-Remove the pork from the oven to a cutting board and cut into bite-size chunks.
+Transfer the pork to a cutting board and cut into bite-size chunks.

-Add the pork pieces to the saucepan over medium heat and simmer for 25 minutes.
-Transfer to a serving bowl and serve.
+Add the pork to the saucepan and simmer for 25 minutes.

 Recipe courtesy of Marysol Flores, owner of Gloria's Cafe in Los Angeles, California.